kdblint/kdblint/README.md

 ## License

-`kdblint` is closed-source software licensed under the MIT License.
+`kdblint` is open-source software licensed under the MIT License.

 See the [LICENSE](LICENSE) file for more details.